about us

 Nityanand Bhatt

-Before joining CREA, Nityanand has worked as an Accountant in both profit based and non-profit organizations..
-In his free time, he likes to travel to new places.
+He holds a Master’s degree in Finance.
+Prior to joining CREA, Nityanand worked as an accountant in both profit-based and non-profit organisations.
+In his free time, he enjoys travelling to new places.

 Piyumi Samaraweera